 July 23, 2013 (JUBA) - South Sudan warned on Tuesday that the Sudanese government’s decision to halt the flow of crude oil was “unjustifiable and a “material breach” of the September 2012 deal signed between the two countries.

-- South Sudan oil minister, Stephen Dhieu Dau, speaks in a press conference held in Juba on Tuesday 23 July 2013 (Photo by Moses Larco Lomaya)
+- South Sudan’s oil minister, Stephen Dhieu Dau, speaks during a press conference in the capital, Juba, on 23 July 2013 (Photo: Larco Lomayat)

 Speaking at a news conference on Tuesday, the country’s petroleum and mining Minister, Stephen Dhieu Dau, said Khartoum was determined to proceed with the oil shutdown, describing the decision as “very unfortunate”.

 “This unilateral decision by the government of Sudan to stop the flow of the oil to the international markets is unjustifiable and it will affect the oil investment climate, Dau told journalists.

 He explained that he received a letter dated 9 June by the Sudanese government, notifying his administration about its decision to stop receiving, processing and transporting crude oil produced from South Sudan within 60 days of receipt of the letter.

 “They sent us a letter on 9 June which we responded on 11 June 11 stating that the decision to suspend the oil agreement between the two countries and shutting down of the processing and transportation facilities is a material breach of the oil agreement.
 According to the oil agreement, suspension can only happen for reasons that are technical or economically non sustainable.
 So this decision is unjustifiable”, said Dau.